EricArcher/banter/README.md

 # banter

-### To Do

-* What text output needs to be available (data.frames to save)?
-* Function argument checking
-* Completing help files
-* Unit tests
-* Vignettes

 ### Description

-*banter* is a package for creating hierarchical acoustic event classifiers based on multiple call type detectors.
+*banter* is a package for creating hierarchical acoustic event classifiers out of multiple call type detectors.

 ### Installation